 I have been super fortunate to have worked in many different capacities over the years.
 As a documentary filmmaker (Wings of Defeat, Broken Harmony) and TV producer/director (HGTV, Animal Planet), I’ve traveled the world telling people’s stories.
 I’ve directed over 130 episodes of House Hunters International (yes, that’s a lot of airline miles!).
 I was the Executive Director of Asian CineVision, a NYC-based non-profit that nurtures emerging Asian American filmmakers.
 I ran the Asian American International Film Festival from 2001-2002.
 Prior to that, my life was at New York University organizing and developing and events, conferences, programs for the Asian/Pacific/American Studies Program and Institute.
 Through it all, I have also been a daughter, sister, wife, mother and caregiver for my parents.
 I also make a mad gyoza having had to make it since I was 8 years old (growing up in an immigrant Asian entrepreneurial household is not for the faint of heart!).

 Sister | Partner

-I'm the oldest of the three Morimoto kids.
+I’m the oldest of the three Morimoto kids.
 I used to be able to boss Risa and our brother Mido around but that power definitely faded as we aged!
-I went to school for massage therapy but these days my passions are in cooking and floral design [www.karihoestfloraldesign.com].
-I also help manage Kurabarn, my parent's restaurant (which is now owned by our cousin).
+I went to school for massage therapy but these days my passions are in cooking and floral design.
+I also help manage Kurabarn, my parent’s restaurant (which is now owned by our cousin).
 My mother has definitely benefited from my shiatsu training and cooking!
-As the head caregiver, I have learned (with a lot of trial and error) the best way to manage mom's care.
-Each individual has their own unique experiences, but hopefully we can help you to develop your own system and plan so that everyone can live a more fulfilling, independent life.
+As our family’s primary caregiver, I have learned (with a lot of trial and error) the best way to manage mom’s care.
+Each family and individual have their own unique experiences, but hopefully we can help you to develop your own system and plan so that everyone can live a more fulfilling, independent life.